muzmu/jonah/README.md

 - Release 4 (Week 11): Expand on eBPF hooks to capture additional data and build a process tree to track all spawned processes by Docker.

-- Release 5 (Week 13): Map system events to dockerfile instruction
+- Release 5 (Week 13): Map system events to dockerfile instruction and attach the log to the docker

 - Final Release: MVP